CatalanCabbage/king-of-pop/README.md

 ```

 ### Monitoring
 Analysis statistics need to be done using Google Analytics.
-!Monitoring not implemented still.
+>Monitoring not implemented still.
 Hiring for new developer to complete analysis

 # Server